COLLECTORS INFORMATION

 The picture to the right shows a reproduction telephone - look at the amount of brass.
 The phone is showing a dial fixing in brass (never), the flattened bell gongs are wrong and not deep enough.
 The shape of the top of bell receiver is incorrect and there is a square brass escutcheon plate around the switchooks (normally round).
 The phone has plastic plastic cords.

 The back of the phone should has a stamped model number and expect to find older model numbers (especially bellset model numbers, as bellsets were sometimes made into phones) crossed out.
-There will also a quality stamp in most cases.
+There should also be a manufactures code and date.
+There will also be a quality stamp in most cases.
 You will also find repairs and holes filled in the factory refurbished phones - this is quite normal.

 Reproductions tend to have brass dials - which is totally wrong as the GPO never used brass dials - they were either black or stainless steel.
-The dial finger stop should be next to the 0, but is generally to the right of the 0 on reproductions.
+The dial finger stop should be next to the 0, but is generally slightly to the right of the 0 on reproductions (see the picture at the bottom of this page).

 These GPO wall phones are now pretty elderly, so look for age, old components and wiring - check for dust and dirt inside the case!